 - For international students with a zero minimum student contribution, an international/global student loan reduction of $1376, replaced with grant aid

 - Elimination of work awards for students who are not on campus, replaced by grant aid.

 Domestic students living and studying in Massachusetts (on campus or remotely) are required to have health insurance that meets the Massachusetts standard.
 If the student is already covered by a comparable plan, they may apply for a waiver of the College insurance.
 If a student lives outside of Massachusetts (in the US or abroad), they may complete a waiver attesting to sufficient coverage for their current location.
 This includes international students who will be studying at home.
-We are in communication with Gallagher Insurance and will provide an updated waiver attestation soon.
+More information is available in the Student Health Insurance section.

 The payment plan start date was delayed due to the delay in updating the fall semester bill to account for residency changes.
 Families with a July payment on the traditional five payment plan can spread that payment out over the August-November payments.

 Five-month payment plans will resume for the spring 2021 semester.

 The due date has been changed to August 31.
 The fall semester bill includes charges for the entire semester.
 Students should plan to pay the balance, enroll in payment plans and/or secure educational financing by that time.

 Given the rapidly changing economic situations caused by the COVID-19 pandemic, we will review changes in student and family financial circumstances that occur in the current calendar year at year-end.
 Students and families who are currently experiencing loss of income, permanent decreases in assets or other hardships stemming from COVID-19 related disruption may submit a request to Student Financial Services for review toward the end of the calendar year.